stawberri/twitter_dbooks/README.md

 ## Editing

-Please note that you can't edit `bots.rb` directly, since it gets regenerated every startup.
-You'll want to edit `v2.rb` instead, and then set your env variable `UPDATER_OFF=true` to disable your updater.
+If you decide to edit any files in your own copy of @_dbooks, you'll need to set your env variable `URGH=off` to disable your updater.
+That's what I do when I edit this.

 &nbsp;